Margaret Drummond, Queen of Scotland: Life

+Margaret married David II of Scotland at Inchmurdach in Fife, on 20 February 1364.
+Walter Bower claimed in Scotichronicon that: "with the aim therefore of providing for the succession to the kingdom from the fruit of her womb (if God granted it), King David chose a most beautiful lady, Margaret Logie, not so much for the excellence of her character … as for the pleasure he took in her desirable appearance" She was the first Scotswoman since the 11th century to marry a reigning King of Scots.

-Margaret then married David II of Scotland at Inchmurdach in Fife, on 20 February 1364.
-Her niece Annabella was subsequently married to John Stewart, later king as Robert III and Margaret's grand-nephew by marriage.
-They had no children and the King divorced her on 20 March 1369 on grounds of infertility.
-Margaret, however, travelled to Avignon, in southern France, and made a successful appeal to the Pope Urban V to reverse the sentence of divorce which had been pronounced against her in Scotland.
+Whilst Margaret was high in her husband's favour, her niece Annabella married John Stewart, who later became king as Robert III, and who was Margaret's grand-nephew by marriage.
+Her nephew Sir Malcolm Drummond married Isabella Douglas, daughter of William Douglas, 1st Earl of Douglas and received grants of lands in Perthshire.

+They had no children and the King divorced her on 20 March 1369 on grounds of infertility, but with a £100 pension granted.
+Margaret, however, challenged the divorce.
+She received a safe conduct to pass through England in 1372, then travelled to Avignon, in southern France.
+In Avignon she had an audience with and made a successful appeal to the Pope Urban V to reverse the sentence of divorce which had been pronounced against her in Scotland.
 As she had a child from her first marriage, it seems more likely that David himself was infertile, since his thirty-four-year marriage to his first wife also bore no issue.
+David also began an affair with Agnes Dunbar, sister of George, Earl of March which produced no children.

 Margaret survived the King, and was alive on 31 January 1375, but seems to have died soon after that date.
-Her funeral was paid for by Pope Gregory XI.
+She died whilst on pilgrimage to Rome and her funeral was paid for by Pope Gregory XI.